Alt-right

-Definition
+Definitions and terminology

 The term "alt-right" is an abbreviation of "alternative right".
-A distinct far-right movement arising in the 2010s, it both drew on older far-right ideas, and displayed novelties.
+A distinct far-right movement arising in the 2010s, it drew on older far-right ideas while also displaying novelties.
 Efforts to define the alt-right have been complicated by the contradictory ways in which self-described "alt-rightists" have defined the movement, and by the tendency among some of its political opponents to apply the term "alt-right" liberally to a broad range of right-wing groups and viewpoints.

 As the alt-right rose to wider awareness around 2016, media sources struggled to understand it; some commentators applied the term as a catch-all for anyone they deemed far-right.
 The scholars Patrik Hermansson, David Lawrence, Joe Mulhall, and Simon Murdoch noted that in the "press and broadcast media", the term had been "used to describe everything from hardcore Nazis and Holocaust deniers, through to mainstream Republicans in the US, and right-wing populists in Europe".
-Consequently, because the term "alt-right" was coined by white nationalists themselves, rather than by academic observers, or by their opponents, various journalists avoided it.
-George Hawley, a political scientist specializing in the U.S. far-right, disagreed with this approach, noting that using terms like "white supremacist" in place of "alt-right" conceals the way that alt-right differed from other far-right movements.
+As the term "alt-right" was devised by a group of white nationalists themselves, as a form of self-description, some journalists avoided it.
+George Hawley, a political scientist specializing in the U.S. far-right, disagreed with this approach, noting that using terms like "white supremacist" in place of "alt-right" conceals the way that the alt-right differed from other far-right movements.